 User Review( vote)

-The cause is insufficient or restricted regulator capacity.
-The regulator must maintain the desired system pressure through the normal speed range of the sprayer, regardless of the number of booms (or boom-sections) that are on or off.
-This is achieved by balancing the sprayer pressure against the regulator spring, which must move freely across a range of flows.
+A properly-sized pump should produce more flow than is needed and work in conjunction with the atomizers to regulate that flow.
+Typical to high pressure pumps, a piston relief valve (aka regulator) should maintain the desired system pressure through the normal speed range of the sprayer, regardless of the number of booms (or boom-sections) that are on or off.
+This is achieved by balancing the sprayer pressure against the relief valve spring, which must move freely across a range of flows.

 - The regulator spring cavity may be packed with dirt, which limits valve travel.
 Clean the housing and spring, and then lubricate and adjust.